 Keeping the band around your head, turn so that you face the wall.
 Without straining, begin to take small steps backward, using your neck muscles to press the back of your head into the band.
 Stop when you can no longer maintain good form.
 Hold 10 counts.
 Return to start.
 Do 3 sets.

 Weighted Shoulder Shrugs

 How To: Stand in a neutral position, spine straight, head forward.
 Holding a medium-weight dumbbell in each hand, arms by your sides, hike your shoulders toward your ears.
 Relax back to start.
-Do 10 reps x 2 sets of shoulder shrugs.
+Do 10 reps x 2 sets.